paddor/cztop/README.md

     * but you can: `CZTop::Socket.new_by_type(:REP)`
   * e.g. `#subscribe` only exists on CZTop::Socket::SUB
 * SERVER and CLIENT ready
-  * requires ZMQ >= 4.2
   * see CZTop::Socket::SERVER and CZTop::Socket::CLIENT
   * there are `#routing_id` and `#routing_id=` on the following classes:
     * CZTop::Message
     * CZTop::Frame
+  * requires ZMQ >= 4.2
 * ZMTP 3.1 heartbeat ready
-  * requires ZMQ >= 4.2
   * `socket.options.heartbeat_ivl = 2000`
   * `socket.options.heartbeat_timeout = 8000`
+  * requires ZMQ >= 4.2

 ## Requirements

+You'll need:

 * CZMQ >= 3.0.2
 * ZMQ >= 4.0

 For security mechanisms like CURVE, you'll need:

 * [libsodium](https://github.com/jedisct1/libsodium)

-On OSX using homebrew, run:
+To install on OSX using homebrew, run:

     $ brew install libsodium
     $ brew install zmq  --with-libsodium